 We extend a special welcome to you if you are trying to find out more about Baptism for yourself, or for your child.

-If you are an adult who is seeking more information on how to become a member of the Catholic Church, please check out The Rite of Christian Initiation of Adults (RCIA).
-There you will find good information on what that process is and also contact information for the person who can tell you more about it.
+If you are an adult who is seeking more information on how to become a member of the Catholic Church, please see our Becoming Catholic page to find more information about the Rite of Christian Initiation for Adults (RCIA) and what the process is as well as contact information.

 All baptisms are scheduled with the parish office.
-Below are some frequently asked questions.
-If your question or situation does not fit neatly into these answers, don’t panic.
-Life happens!
-Please call the Parish Office at 440-333-2133 to speak with a priest or deacon with your questions, or whatever is on your mind.
+Below are some FAQs to help answer some of your questions.
+Please call the Parish Office at (440) 333-2133 to speak with a priest or deacon with further questions, or whatever is on your mind.

 Do I have to be a member of St. Angela Merici to have my baby baptized?